Management of Resource at the Network Edge for Federated Learning: Artificial Intelligence at the Edge

-\begin{enumerate} \item \textit{Level 0 - Cloud Intelligence}: Training and inferring carried out fully on the cloud. \item \textit{Level 1 - Cloud–Edge Co-inference and Cloud Training}: Training model carried out on the cloud, with inferencing performed by edge-cloud cooperation with data partially offloaded to the cloud. \item \textit{Level 2 - In-Edge Co-inference and Cloud Training}: Training of the model carried out on the cloud while model inferencing is carried out at the edge, with data by fully or partially offloaded data to the edge nodes or nearby devices (e.g., via device-to-device communication). \item \textit{Level 3 - On-Device Inference and Cloud Training}: Training models carried out on the cloud, with inference taking place on a local edge device, so that no data is actually be executed at the edge. \item \textit{Level 4 - Cloud–Edge Co-training and Inference}: Both training and inferencing of machine learning carried out with edge-cloud cooperation. \item \textit{Level 5 - All In-Edge}: Both training and inference carried out using in-edge approach. \item \textit{Level 6 - All On-Device}: Both training and inference carried out using an on-device approach. \end{enumerate}
+Edge intelligence exploits available data and resources across the hierarchy of end devices, edge servers, and cloud datacenters to optimize the overall performance of training and inference of a learning model.
+In~\cite{zhou2019edge}, edge intelligence is classified into different levels according to the interaction between cloud, edge, and user devices (Figure~\ref{fig:edge-cloud-ia-levels}) described as follows: \begin{enumerate} \item \textit{Level 0 - Cloud Intelligence}: Training and inference carried out fully on the cloud. \item \textit{Level 1 - Cloud–Edge Co-inference and Cloud Training}: Training model carried out on the cloud, and inference is performed by edge-cloud cooperation with data partially offloaded to the cloud. \item \textit{Level 2 - In-Edge Co-inference and Cloud Training}: Training of the model is carried out on the cloud, while model inference is carried out at the edge, with data fully or partially offloaded to the edge nodes or nearby devices (e.g., via device-to-device communication). \item \textit{Level 3 - On-Device Inference and Cloud Training}: Training models are carried out on the cloud, while inference takes place on a local edge device so that no data is executed at the edge. \item \textit{Level 4 - All In-Edge}: Both training and inference are carried out using the in-edge approach. \item \textit{Level 5 - All On-Device}: Both training and inference are carried out using an on-device approach. \end{enumerate}

-There are many different ways intelligence can be incorporated on the edge, and as a consequence powerful learning techniques are required in large scale systems with thousands of devices being trained and inferences made.
+There are many different ways in which intelligence can be incorporated on the edge, and as a consequence, powerful learning techniques are required in large scale systems with thousands of devices being trained and inferences being made.
 One of these promising techniques is Federated Learning (FL)~\cite{yang2019federated}, where devices at the edge of the network are used to support the training of the learning model without sending raw data to a central server.

-FL can be implemented in three different ways (Figure~\ref{fig:edge-cloud-ia-levels}): edge devices being responsible for training with cloud servers aggregating the trained model parameters; edge devices being responsible for training and edge servers for the aggregation parameters; and, edge devices being responsible for both training and aggregation so that no interaction with cloud servers is necessary during model training.
+FL can be implemented in three different ways (Figure~\ref{fig:edge-cloud-ia-levels}): edge devices being responsible for training with cloud servers aggregating the trained model parameters; edge devices being responsible for training and edge servers for the aggregation parameters; and edge devices being responsible for both training and aggregation so that no interaction with cloud servers is necessary during model training.